क्रोधश्च दृढवादश्च परवाक्येष्वनादरः॥

-Pride is considered as one of the five signs of a foolish person.
-As God is known to be Deenbandhu (friend of humble being), pride and ego are vices that keep us away from Him.
-How pride can engulf a person and bring him down can be learned from the life of King Nahusha- the son of Aayu-a Chandrvanshi king and ancestor of the great Pandavas.
-He was taught by Sage Vasishta and had learned the Vedas and the Shastras when he was very young.
+Pride is considered one of the five signs of a foolish person.
+Since God is known as the friend of the humble, pride and ego separate us from Him.
+How pride can engulf a person and bring him down can be learned from the life of King Nahusha- the son of Aayu-a Chandrvanshi, king and ancestor of the great Pandavas who acquired knowledge of the Vedas and Shastras from Sage Vasishta at a very young age.
 Nahusha had ruled well and had performed 100 Ashwamedha Yagnas.
-His fame had spread all over the world and the heavens and people were in awe of him.
+His fame had spread worldwide, and the heavens and people were in awe of him.

-Once, Indra king of Swarg (heaven) went into hiding for the sheer shame of some sin he had committed.
-His disappearance caused the gods and the rishis great distress for, a people without a king or a council of state to govern them cannot prosper.
-So the devatas and rishis searched for Indra’s replacement everywhere and finally zeroed on king Nahusha.
-Thus they went to him and offered the crown of Swarg.
-First Nahusha rejected the offer out of humility.
-He said, “forgive me, I cannot be your king.
+Once, Indra, king of Swarg (heaven), went into hiding for the sheer shame of some sin he had committed.
+His disappearance caused the gods and the rishis great distress, for a people without a king or a council of state to govern them cannot prosper.
+So the devatas and rishis searched for Indra’s replacement everywhere and finally zeroed in on Nahusha.
+Thus, they went to him and offered the crown of Swarg.
+First, Nahusha rejected the offer out of humility.
+He said, “Forgive me; I cannot be your king.
 How can I protect you?
 It is impossible.”
 But all the gods and rishis insisted, “Do not hesitate.
 Once anointed as our king, all the merit and potency of our penance will be yours and be an addition to your strength.
-The power and the energy of everyone you set your eyes on shall be transferred to you and you will be invincible.”
+The power and the energy of everyone you set your eyes on shall be transferred to you, and you will be invincible.”
 After this assurance, Nahusha agreed to become king of Swarg.

 When nothing seemed to be working, Brihaspati hatched a plan.
 Taking the hint from the sage, Sachidevi went to Nahusha’s palace.
-There she said, “O mighty king of the gods! before I become your wife, I have a request to make.
-It is my wish that you should come majestically to my house in a grander style than the Lord Vishnu or Shiva.
-Let your palanquin be borne by the seven rishis.”
-Nahusha, who was already riding high in his pride, instantly fell into the trap.
-He thought “What a grand idea!
+There, she said, “O mighty king of the gods!
+Before I become your wife, I have a request to make.
+I wish you to come majestically to my house in a grander style than the Lord Vishnu or Shiva.
+Let the seven rishis bear your palanquin.”
+Nahusha, already riding high in his pride, instantly fell into the trap.
+He thought, “What a grand idea!
 The great rishis should carry me.
-I shall do exactly as you have wished.”
+Your wish shall be fulfilled.”

-On the very dreadful day of Nahusha’s supposed wedding, seven revered rishis carried him in a palanquin.
+Seven revered rishis carried him in a palanquin on the dreadful day of Nahusha’s supposed wedding.
 Engulfed in lust, Nahusha was impatient to reach Sachidevi soon.
-So he began goading the rishis to go faster and out of mad wickedness kicked the pious sage Agastya, saying “sarpa, sarpa.”
-There are two meanings of ‘sarpa’ in Sanskrit- one is ‘‘to move’ and the other is ‘serpent’.
+So he began goading the rishis to go faster and, out of mad wickedness, kicked the pious sage Agastya, saying “sarpa, sarpa.”
+Sanskrit has two meanings of ‘sarpa’- one is ‘‘to move’, and the other is ‘serpent’.
 Nahusha’s madness had reached its culmination.
-His cup of iniquity was full to the brim.
+His cup of iniquity was packed to the brim.
 Thus, Agastya cried out loud, “O wicked Nahusha, you out of pride had made us the rishis bearer of your palanquin.
 On top of it, you are also goading us and saying sarpa, sarpa constantly.
 I curse you now and here that thou shall fall from heaven and become a sarpa on earth.”

-Immediately Nahusha fell headlong from heaven and became a python in the jungle.
-There he had to wait for several thousand years for deliverance.
-His own progeny, Yudhisthira came to rescue him in Dwapar Yuga.
+Immediately, Nahusha fell headlong from heaven and became a python in the jungle.
+There, he had to wait for several thousand years for deliverance.
+His progeny, Yudhisthira, came to rescue him in Dwapar Yuga.

 Takeaway: When Nahusha got his deliverance from the curse, he told Yudhisthira: